wilsonmacleod/Desktop-Lackey/README.md

 # Desktop Lackey

-**Lackey** is a desktop application built off of [Neuron](https://github.com/Andrew-Shay/Neuron) (a Python project that allows an application's GUI to be built with HTML and Javascript).
+**Lackey** is a desktop application built on top of [Neuron](https://github.com/Andrew-Shay/Neuron) (a Python project that allows an application's GUI to be built with HTML and Javascript).

 I chose ```Neuron``` over popular Python GUI libararies because I found the project very interesting and I also wanted to have a frontend that I felt only ```React``` could  properly deliver.